w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # TraceState field

 The `tracestate` HTTP header field conveys information about request position in multiple distributed tracing graphs.
+This field contain information essential for positioning the request in a distributed tracing graph.
+It SHOULD NOT contain user-generated values.
+Aggressive length limit for the field is driven by requirements to store and pass it in various messaging scenarios and protocols.

 ## Header name